-January 2015 marked the beginning of the 114th Congress and new momentum behind legislation that would compel retailers to collect sales taxes from online purchases.
-The first advance happened in March, when a bipartisan group of Senators – Senators Enzi (R-WY), Alexander (R-TN), Durbin (D-IL) and Heitkamp (D-ND) – introduced the Marketplace Fairness Act of 2015 (S 698).
-The second advance occurred in June in the House, when Congressman Jason Chaffetz (R-UT-3) and John Conyers (D-MI-13), Ranking Member of the House Judiciary Committee, among other bi-partisan supporters introduced legislation dubbed the Remote Transactions Parity Act (HR 2775).
-Both bills would compel retailers to collect taxes on remote sales based on the location of the consumer.
+In the 114th Congress, several remote sales tax bills were introduced and there were several attempts to advance the proposals.
+In March 2015, a bipartisan group of Senators – Sens.
+Enzi (R-WY), Alexander (R-TN), Durbin (D-IL) and Heitkamp (D-ND) – introduced S.698, the Marketplace Fairness Act of 2015 (MFA).
+The bill was essentially the same that was passed by the Senate with large bipartisan support in 2013.
+In June 2015, in the House of Representatives, Reps.
+Jason Chaffetz (R-UT-3), House Judiciary Committee Ranking Member John Conyers (D-MI-13), and a bi-partisan group of legislators introduced H.R.
+2775, the Remote Transactions Parity Act (RTPA).
+Both bills would compel retailers to collect taxes on remote sales based on the location of the consumer – also known as destination-based sourcing.
 The state in which the consumer resides could compel out-of-state retailers to collect remote sales taxes, either as a member of the Streamlined Sales Tax Governing Board or through the use of certified software providers.

-We are working closely with our colleagues at the National League of Cities, U.S. Conference of Mayors, National Association of Counties and National Governors Association, along with our partners in the retail community, to urge Chairman Goodlatte to consider moving forward with the best solution, the Remote Transactions Parity Act.
-As congressional discussions continue on these legislative proposals, the GFOA will continue to keep you informed on the status of these discussions and continue to encourage you to engage your members of Congress directly to urge their support for the Marketplace Fairness Act using the resources below.
+We are working closely with our colleagues at the National League of Cities, U.S. Conference of Mayors, National Association of Counties and National Governors Association, along with our partners in the retail community, to urge Chairman Goodlatte to consider moving forward with solutions like RTPA that utilize destination-based sourcing to determine the tax.
+As congressional discussions continue on these legislative proposals, the GFOA will continue to keep you informed on the status of these discussions and continue to encourage you to engage your members of Congress directly to urge their support for remote sales tax legislation using the resources below.

 It is time to pass this important legislation and we need your help!